How to Eliminate a Fall Hazard

 Let’s break this down and take a look at how it might work for a hazard such as fall protection, starting at the bottom.

-PPE is your last line of defense and, therefore, important, but think about how it works.
-If you are in a fall situation and your harness and lanyard (the PPE) have saved you, then that means you had to fall.
+Personal Protective Equipment controls are your last line of defense and, therefore, important, but think about how it works.
+If you are in a fall situation and your safety harness and lanyard (the PPE) have saved you, then that means you had to fall.
 In other words, your harness and lanyard aren’t doing anything for you while you are walking around and working.
 They only come into play after you’ve actually fallen.
 While they do prevent death or serious injury that usually comes with hitting the lower level, there are still plenty of exposures.
 For example, there are still strong forces being placed on the body that could result in bone or tissue damage, especially if the equipment isn’t being used properly.
 This “human error” is probably the biggest problem when it comes to PPE.
 PPE must be worn and used properly.
 It must be cared for.
 It must be inspected.
 If any one of these links in the chain is broken, the results could be traumatic or deadly.

 To state it simply, using Administrative Controls means you need to change procedures, place signs, or take other steps to change the way people work.
 This method, as with PPE, does not eliminate the hazard, it just reduces exposure to the hazard.
 For example, let’s say there’s an elevated walkway with a rail system.
 For some reason, whether maintenance or a part of the production process, a section of that rail needs to be removed or a gate needs to be opened.
 The walkway in our hypothetical situation happens to be heavily traveled during the workday by people who are not involved with the part of the process (or maintenance) that involves removing the rail or opening the gate.
 Scheduling this work to be completed during off-hours or restricting access to that walkway during the gate/rail opening could be considered an administrative control.